zhullyb/monyhar/monyhar/docs/flag_ownership.md

 often prevented removal of legacy code paths that were not used in the field but were still reachable via a flag setting.

-The flag ownership project has dealt with that by moving Chromium towards a model where `chrome://flags` entries are what they were originally intended to
+The flag ownership project has dealt with that by moving Monyhar towards a model where `chrome://flags` entries are what they were originally intended to
 be: temporary, experimental options.
 Each flag must have a set owner who can keep track of whether or when that flag should expire and an express time by